Mhmd-Husseini/Dockerize-and-Deploy-MERN-Website/README.md

-# Dockerized MERN Stack Application
+# Dockerize and Deploy MERN Stack Application

 This repository contains the code for a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that has been Dockerized for easy deployment.
 The application consists of a frontend, a backend, and an Nginx server acting as a reverse proxy and handling SSL certification.